Sport in Colombia: Notable

+Combat sports

 Boxing

 Professional boxing in Colombia is mostly practiced in Caribbean region and the Pacific Region.
 Boxing in Colombia was also introduced by Europeans in the late 19th century and became popular in Latin America in the early 20th century, and in Colombia became popular in the 1960s, with the triumphs of Antonio "Kid Pambele" Cervantes who became a two time world Jr. Welterweight champion.
 He was then followed by boxers like Prudencio Cardona, Rodrigo Valdéz, Fidel Bassa, and many more.
 The success of these boxers created a fan base and many Colombians started to follow the sport.
 The National Boxing Commission of Colombia (Comisión Nacional de Boxeo de Colombia) was created and regulated the practice of boxing in Colombia.

 In the 1980s, the success of Miguel "Happy" Lora reigned in the bantam weight division (118 pounds) -WBC- from 1985 to 1988 and the silver medal in the Pan American Games of Carlos José Tamara.
 Another boxers have figured internationally and won some titles such as Ener Julio, Joel Julio, among others.

 During the 1990s, surged Irene "Mambaco" Pacheco who became a world champion in the IBF Flyweight category, and in the 2000s, Fulgencio Zúñiga current IBO Super middleweight champion, recently, Yuberjen Martinez won the silver medal in Rio 2016.